Jump to content

 There are many advantages to being a member of a trade union both as a student and as a recent graduate.
 But what can you use it for and how can it give you new professional input?

-Notice that if you contact your union it is not a declaration of war for your employer, as it may be in other countries – unions play a great part in Denmark, and they can help you navigate the Danish labour market.
+Trade union are part of Danish culture.
+They play a great part in Denmark, and they can help you navigate the Danish labour market.

-What is the difference between a union and an unemployment insurance fund (a-kasse)?
+What is the difference between a trade union and a UIF?

-The union is concerned with your legal protection.
-They help you, e.g., with recruitment and maternity leave.
+The trade union is concerned with your legal protection.
+They help you, e.g., with employment and maternity leave.

 You are not automatically a member of a union if you have signed up for an unemployment insurance fund and the other way around.